evidentlyai/evidently/README.md

 The tool allows building interactive reports both inside a Jupyter notebook and as a separate .html file.
 Unfortunately, building reports inside a Jupyter notebook is not yet possible for Windows.
 The reason is Windows requires administrator privileges to create symlink.
 In later versions we will address this issue.

 ## Getting started
 To start, prepare your data as two pandas `DataFrames`.
-The first should include your reference data, the second -  most recent production data.
+The first should include your reference data, the second -  current production data.
 The structure of both datasets should be identical.

 For Data Drift report, include the input features only.
 For Target Drift reports, include the column with Target and/or Prediction.